 A relaxing week at the beach was much wanted after being constantly on the go through Montevideo and Buenos Aires.
 While Punta Del Diablo is a popular summer destination in Uruguay, it has much more of a laid back vibe than the beach scene in Montevideo or Punta Del Este.
 We passed through Punta Del Diablo in the fall when it was pretty empty, and the quiet was just what we needed.
 Most of our time was spent lounging at the beach, but here are a few great activities if you feel like wandering beyond your sunbathing spot.

 1. Watch the Sunrise at Playa Grande

 Our little beach bungalow was just up the hill from Playa Grande.
 During our entire week here, we only ever saw one or two other people on this beach with us.
 The coastline of Punta Del Diablo faces east, making its beaches a great place to watch the sunrise.
-For sunrise, sunset, and anytime in between, the long, curving stretch of sand on Playa Grande make it a beautiful place to take a walk and admire the scenery.
+For sunrise, sunset, and anytime in between, the long, curving stretch of sand on Playa Grande makes it a beautiful spot to take a walk, admire the scenery, and hang out.